1. Select a discrete app icon.

 The next day, my therapist -- let’s call her Amy -- and I connected through the VSee/Skype-like program on my computer.
 She was in her home office and I was on my couch.
 She instantly made me feel comfortable.
 I won’t review how effective or not our session was, as it will vary per therapist and patient, obviously, but I can say that I’ve seen a therapist in person before and this felt very much the same.
 Having that face-to-face connection was great and, in an hour, we were able to chat it up quite a bit.
 She left it up to me to schedule another appointment if I wanted to, and never did I feel any pressure to do so.
 I chose not to, for the record, since this was just for testing purposes, and wasn’t contacted by her or Breakthrough.com again with any pressure-y sales pitches.

 How It Works: This service matches you with a licensed therapist that you pay a monthly subscription rate to talk to.
-They also have more than 1,000 therapists in their network and report that some 300,000 individuals have used their service.
+They also have thousands of therapists in their network and report that some 1 million individuals have used their service.
 Most of the therapy is done through instant messaging via their website or through a smart phone app, an aspect McFarlin says is helpful for all patients, survivors included, who may be in a dangerous situation.

 “They can write every day.
 I worry when someone is in the position of being potentially harmed at home, so with this, I am able to monitor their situation more closely.”